AdobeDocs/learning-manager.en/help/migrated/administrators/frequently-asked-questions-for-administrators.md

 Assign learners to competencies by following the steps as below:

-1. Click **Skills** at the left pane after you log in as Administrator.
+1. Click **Ski[!UICONTROL ]lls** at the left pane after you log in as Administrator.
-1. Select one or multiple skills by clicking check boxes against each competency and click**Actions** drop down at the upper-right corner of the page.
+1. Select one or multiple skills by clicking check boxes against each competency and click **[!UICONTROL Actions]** drop down at the upper-right corner of the page.
 1. Click Assign to users.
-1. Start typing the name of the user, choose from the drop-down list and click **Save**.
+1. Start typing the name of the user, choose from the drop-down list and click **[!UICONTROL Save]**.

    >[!NOTE]
    >